-I’m grateful for my friends Matt Waliszek and Andre Horton who, over sushi and fried rice, inspired me to produce this project.
-And Matt paid for dinner!
-They both gave much of their time for critique and instruction along the way in order for this project to come to fruition as it is.
-THANKS YOU TWO !!
-And a big thanks to my office assistant, Trent Grasse, whose photo insights and expertise made this a better project.
+I’m grateful for my friends Matt Waliszek and Andre Horton who helped me conceive this project.
+And a big thanks to my office assistant, Trent Grasse, and trail assistant Sarah Manriquez whose photo insights and expertise made this a better project.
 And for my wife Joan whose done the monumental task of transcribing.
 And to Glenn Aronwits for posting all the work on the site here.

 I hope you, the viewer, enjoy the Faces of Iditarod®— 2019